Raisa Rahim and Lola Waheed

 At the time, Germany had a stronghold in most of Europe for over four years.

-The Allies, Canada, Britain, and the United States, carried out the invasion code-named Operation Overlord, an operation that required strategic and detailed planning.
+The Allies, including Canada, Britain, and the United States, carried out the invasion code-named Operation Overlord, an operation that required strategic and detailed planning.

 Under command of the supreme commander U.S. Gen. Dwight Eisenhower, the invasion began in the late hours of June 5.

-Over 160,000 soldiers from Britain, the United States, and Canada banded together to cross the English Chanel onto the beaches of Juno, Omaha, Utah, Gold, and Sword.
+More than 160,000 soldiers from Britain, the United States, and Canada banded together to cross the English Chanel onto the beaches of Juno, Omaha, Utah, Gold, and Sword.

-The Allied troops overtook the Germans by dominating land, sea, and sky, using the largest military fleet of all time for the invasion.
+The Allied troops overtook the Germans by dominating land, sea and sky, using the largest military fleet of all time for the invasion.